Transcend-ArkansasState/Java_CS1_ObjectOrientedProgrammingJava/README.md

 mvn clean -e install -f pom.xml
 ```

+Some modules have unit tests to ensure that any changes made still pass certain test cases.
+These test cases model some of the grading test cases that would be used to grade student work.

+This project is built using Java JDK 8.
+JDK 11 is coming out soon (at the time of writing) and this code may be updated later to work with JDK11,
+but until this README declares otherwise, this code is not tested with any Java Development Kit Higher than 8.

+###NOTE:
+All of the "shell" scripts shown in the readme are oriented towards Windows users.
+If you are on a Mac or a Linux PC,
+some adjustments may need to be made to use the commands as is.

 ## pom.xml
 This POM will build all of the submodules and execute unit tests so that any modifications or updates can be quickly validated.